Chambers Review

 Provided by Amy Angel

-Amy Angel is a Partner at Barran Liebman LLP, representing public and private employers on a full range of employment issues, including complex leave situations, reasonable accommodations, COVID-19 issues, employee handbooks, updates to policies and procedures, and employee discipline, termination, and performance management matters.
-Amy works with employers of all sizes, from small local companies to national companies with operations in Oregon and in a wide-variety of industries, including construction, retail, manufacturing, agriculture, law, and health care, just to name a few.
-A frequent speaker, Amy addresses businesses and trade organizations on cutting-edge issues for employers.
-She also provides on-site trainings for human resource professionals, supervisors, and employees on a variety of employment law topics, as well as conducting internal investigations and HR Audits.
+Amy Angel is a Partner at Barran Liebman LLP, advising public and private employers on a full range of employment issues, including complex leave situations, Paid Leave Oregon implementation and compliance, reasonable accommodations, COVID-19 issues, employee handbooks, updates to policies and procedures, HR audits, and employee discipline, termination, and performance management matters.
+Amy takes a proactive approach to assist employers of all sizes, from small local companies to national companies with operations in Oregon and in a wide variety of industries, including construction, retail, manufacturing, agriculture, law, and health care, just to name a few.

 Amy earned her B.A. from Cornell University and her J.D., cum laude, from Duke University School of Law and then clerked at the Multnomah County Circuit Court for the Honorable Ellen F. Rosenblum, Oregon’s current Attorney General, from 2002-2004.
+She is admitted to practice in Oregon and before the U.S. District Court, District of Oregon.

 Lake Oswego School District Dyslexia Task Force: Parent Representative (2019-2020)